Photo by http://benvandenbroecke.be/ Copyright, ISAPP 2019.

 Probiotics and prebiotics are just different.
-One is a live microbe (probiotic) and the other is a type of “food” for beneficial live microbes (prebiotic).
+One is a live microbe (probiotic) and the other is a type of “food”, or substrate, for beneficial live microbes (prebiotic).
 It’s not possible to say which is better because it depends what you are looking for.

 When buying probiotics, what strains should you be looking for?

 It depends on your reason for taking them, since different strains have different effects as demonstrated in scientific studies.
 One guide to probiotics with evidence is “A Clinical Guide for Probiotic Products Available in the USA”.
 Also, see this short video.

 Do you need to ask a doctor before taking probiotics and if so, why?

 If you are generally healthy, then the answer is no. But if you have a serious medical condition – especially one involving the gastrointestinal tract or deficient immune system – then you should talk to your doctor before consuming probiotics.

 Why do probiotic supplements need to be taken daily?

 We don’t know for sure that they do need to be taken daily, but that’s how the vast majority of the studies have been done.
 So until someone investigates whether they also work when taken once a week, we won’t know.
 But since probiotics typically do not stick around (or colonize) in the gut for long after they have been consumed, ongoing consumption should be assumed for ongoing benefits.

 What happens to probiotics in the digestive tract?